 No matter the specific details you’re adding, each new data point arms your sales and marketing with the information they’ll need for more meaningful, personalized, and productive conversations with prospects and existing customers.

 How to be a data appending superstar

 Data integrity has quickly crept to the front of most marketers’ minds, but cleansing and appending still isn’t something most marketers would necessarily list as their core competency.
-So, here are a few best practices for data appending to guide your data management operations and help you and your team develop further expertise in effectively managing and mobilizing your marketing data.
+So, here are a few database management tips and best practices for data appending to guide your data management operations and help you and your team develop further expertise in effectively managing and mobilizing your marketing data.